pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - tutorials - 1 - 2. create vpc.md

 # Configure the AWS Provider
 provider "aws" {
   region     = "us-east-1"
-  access_key = "YYYYYYYYYYYYYYYYYYY"
-  secret_key = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+  # access_key and secret_key are removed to use the AWS credentials file
 }

 # Create a VPC